 The core of the claim is that even when used exactly as directed, the product’s package insert did not warn doctors and patients of the risks associated with this product that include burns, scarring, allergic reactions, anaphylactic shock, skin depigmentation, and other severe injuries.

 Combe Incorporated is far from the first men’s beauty product company to find itself in this kind of hot water.

-- Old Spice deodorant manufacturer Proctor & Gamble was hit with a $25 million class action lawsuit over claims that many of their products cause severe armpit rashes.
+- Old Spice deodorant manufacturer Procter & Gamble was hit with a $25 million class-action lawsuit over claims that many of their products cause severe armpit rashes.

 - Many firms are looking to hear from men who take Viagra to treat erectile dysfunction, as it may increase the risk of skin cancer (specifically Melanoma) in older men.